komorowskidev/design-patterns-java-implementation/README.md

 ## v1.6

 adding Observer
-* Observable maintains a list of its dependents objects, called observers, and notifies them automatically of any state changes.
+* Observable maintains a list of its dependents objects, called observers, and notifies them of any state changes.

 ## v1.5